 The third image below is courtesy of a post on Bike Forums by ‘iab’ who references it to a 1948-1949 Viscontea Pista.
 What is notable is this early Fiamme red label rim is without the reinforcing spoke eyelets and is simply engraved ‘Fiamme Milano’, and without the words ‘Brevetto Longhi’ as the rim does not make use of the Longhi patent.

-The red label rims were also produced in a road profile, widely used and highly rated from all accounts I have come across.
+The red label rims were also produced in a road profile, widely used and highly rated.
 The yellow label rims (oval shape label) were of a lighter weight (approx. 50-60g) and were also available in both road (second image below) and pista profiles for special events, time trials and/or lighter riders.

-As many of the Legnano bikes in my collection are imports to North America, the more robust green label Fiamme rim may have been in response to the mixed road conditions in NA at that time.
+As many of the Legnano bikes in my collection are imports to North America, the more robust green label Fiamme rim may have been better suited to the mixed road conditions in NA at that time.
 It is interesting that the word ‘elmo’ in Italian translates to ‘helmet’ in English, derived perhaps from the illustration of a helmet in the Fiamme logo.